 - Image: to display the site logo.

 - Social Media Follow: to display social media icons.

 To edit an element (section, rows or modules), hover your mouse over an element you want to edit and click the gear icon to open the settings panel.

 If you experience a problem in hovering your mouse over an element (due to overlapping), you can use the Wireframe View feature.

-Once you are done editing your layout, click the Save button on the bottom-right corner to apply the new changes and click the X button on the top-right corner to exit the Divi Builder editor.
+Once you are done editing your layout, click the Save button on the bottom-right corner to apply the latest changes and click the X button on the top-right corner to exit the Divi Builder editor.
 You will be taken back to the Theme Builder page.
 Click the Save Changes button.

 Creating the custom header from scratch

 Creating a custom header from scratch gives you more freedom to design the header to match it with the whole design concept of your website.
 You can add any Divi Builder module you want.
 In this example, we will demonstrate how to create a simple header as follows.

 The header above consists of the following elements: